Files & Directories

 # List one level deep

-curl http://localhost:3000/engine/data/?depth=1 \
+curl http://localhost:6830/files/data/?depth=1 \

 -H "Authorization: Bearer $TOKEN"

 When depth > 0 or depth = -1, the response contains files only in a flat list.
 Directory entries are traversed but not included in the output.
+Recursive globs can match a basename (*.psd), a path relative to the requested directory (**/frames/*.json), or a full path.

 Versioned Reads